I am honored to help you uncover your trauma, get closer to your authentic self and move toward your dreams.

 My Healing Journey

+The pandemic brought unprecedented strain as a medical provider, compounded by family illness and loss, natural disasters requiring evacuations, and major life transitions.
 Somewhere in the chaos, I forgot how to feel anything but numb.
-I unconsciously shut out the more challenging emotions by leaning on my old friend, compartmentalization and in so doing I also dulled my ability to feel joy.
-When the chronic stress finally ended, my body did not understand that it was safe to relax.
-My nervous system was shot and I would explain to people that I felt “three tanks below empty”.
-My usual coping strategies of numbing out with a glass of wine or mindless tv, were doing absolutely nothing to replenish me.
+I unconsciously shut out challenging emotions by leaning on my old friend, compartmentalization, and in doing so, I also dulled my ability to feel joy.
+When the chronic stress finally ended, my body didn't understand it was safe to relax.
+My nervous system was shot.
+I felt "three tanks below empty," and my usual coping strategies were doing nothing to replenish me.

-Thanks to the somatic work, I finally became embodied.
-That means I can feel present and at home in my body.
-I can experience my physical and emotional sensations more clearly, rather than just thinking about them.
-Let me tell you it feels good to get out of your head for awhile, let me teach you how.
+Thanks to somatic work, I finally became embodied—truly present and at home in my body, able to experience my physical and emotional sensations rather than just thinking about them.
+Let me tell you, it feels good to get out of your head for a while.
+Let me teach you how.

-One of the biggest lessons I have learned both personally and professionally, is that it is important to work through your trauma in order to connect and anchor your mind, body, and spirit.
-This takes stripping away the parts of yourself shaped by trauma that no longer serve you, and learning to befriend all of your parts and emotions, even the more challenging ones.
-The more you release old trauma mindsets, the more your gut and intuition come on line to help you make grounded, life affirming decisions.
-This shift also makes it possible to live from a place of abundance rather then scarcity.
+One of the biggest lessons I've learned both personally and professionally is that it's important to work through your trauma to connect and anchor your mind, body, and spirit.
+This means stripping away the parts of yourself shaped by trauma that no longer serve you, and learning to befriend all of your parts and emotions—even the challenging ones.
+The more you release old trauma patterns, the more your gut and intuition come online to help you make grounded, life-affirming decisions from a place of abundance rather than scarcity.

-When you strip away the parts of you that have been shaped by trauma your true spirit comes forward!
+As a Western medical provider and former first responder, I'm particularly passionate about helping my colleagues process the heavy toll of our professions because when you strip away the parts shaped by trauma, your true spirit comes forward!
 I have found my authentic self and rediscovered my wings.
 There is nothing simple about diving into your own trauma work, but the results are absolutely worth it!
-I have walked this path myself, and after experiencing such profound personal transformation, I am here to guide you to rediscovering your wings and dreams!
+I am here to guide you to rediscovering your wings and dreams!

 Stay connected,